-To register for NEET 2020, candidates must enter their name, email Id and mobile number.
+To register for NEET 2020, candidates must enter their name, mother's name, father's name (in capital letters) as given in the Class 12 Board application.
 A password must also be created as per the given specifications which will be the password for all future login.
-A provisional NEET application number will be generated after registration.
-This will be the user ID that will have to be used to login.
+A provisional application number will be generated after registration for NEET 2020 login.
+This will be the user ID that will have to be used to log in.

 The following details must be entered during NEET 2020 registration:

 To complete the NEET registration, candidates must verify the above details and submit.